This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Cerebral palsy respite care helps parents and other caregivers get much-needed time to rest and recover.
+Cerebral palsy respite care is temporary care that gives parents and other regular caregivers time off to rest and refresh.
 Parents and caregivers of children with cerebral palsy face the daunting task of raising a child with special needs.
 They often don’t take the breaks they need to recharge their energy, but respite is available.

 What Is Respite Care?

-According to the United Cerebral Palsy organization (UCP), respite care is a temporary break for parents and caregivers who have children with special needs.[1]
-There are numerous benefits that respite care aims to offer:
+According to the United Cerebral Palsy organization (UCP), respite care is a temporary break for parents and caregivers with special needs children.[1]
+There are numerous benefits of using respite care:

 - Relaxation and enjoyment